faanross/faanross.github.io/content/posts/course01.md

 We're about to do so, but before that there's one more thing we need.
 Remember in the beginning when I explained how DLL-injections work I said that we "trick" a legit process into running code from a malicious DLL?
 So this script we just injected into memory is what's going to be doing the trickery, we also have our malicious DLL which we transferred over, so that means we only need one more thing - a legit process.

 Now it used to be the case that you could easily inject into any process, including native Windows processes like notepad and calculator.
 You'll notice if you do some older tutorials, they'll almost always choose one of these two as the example.
-However, though there are potential workarounds, this has become more ciomplicated since Windows 10 - if you're curious to know why [see here.](https://security.stackexchange.com/questions/197409/why-doesnt-dll-injection-works-on-windows-10-for-native-windows-binaries-e-g)
+However, this has become more complicated since Windows 10 since native applications will only load [MS-signed libraries](https://security.stackexchange.com/questions/197409/why-doesnt-dll-injection-works-on-windows-10-for-native-windows-binaries-e-g).

+{{< figure src="/img/charlie.gif" title="" class="custom-figure" >}}

-So as to not overcomplicate things, and because it's not really all that unrealistic to expect a non-native Windows executable to be running on a victim's system, I'll be running a portable executable called rufus.exe.
-It's a very small, simple program that creates bootable usb drives, but that's irrelevant we just need some process.
+Though there are ways to circumvent this let's not overcomplicate things right now in this regard.
+Plus, it's not really all that unrealistic to expect a non-native Windows executable to be running on a victim's system, so I'll be running a random executable called `rufus.exe`.
+It's a small, simple program that creates bootable usb drives, but that's irrelevant - I really just arbitrarily chose it to have *some* non-MS process.

 If you really wanted to run the same thing you can [get it here](https://rufus.ie/en/), otherwise feel free to run any other program as longs as its not a native Windows one.

+**Let's run our process and inject into it:**

+1. Open `rufus.exe`, or whatever other non-MS application you chose.

-3. So we will run `rufus.exe`.
-But since we'll need to pass its Process ID (PID) to the script as an argument, we just need to find that real quick.
+2. But since we'll need to pass its Process ID (PID) to the script as an argument, we just need to find that real quick.
 You can either run Task Manager from the gui, or here I'll be running `ps` in PowerShell.
 And we can see here the PID is 784.

 {{< figure src="/img/image048.png" title="" class="custom-figure" >}}